 |Priority Consideration Date|

-The U.S. District Court for the Northern District of California is accepting applications for an entry level operational court support position located in the District Court Clerk's Office.
-The Scanning Technician will work primarily with the docketing unit and the jury department, scanning and uploading paper court filings from litigants and documents from prospective jurors.
+The U.S. District Court for the Northern District of California is accepting application for a temporary Scanning Technician.
+The Scanning Technician will work primarily with the docketing unit and the jury department, scanning and uploading paper court filings from litigants.
 The incumbent provides procedural information and customer service, and ensures incoming documents conform to federal and local rules.
 The incumbent also provides office support and assistance for the administrative functions of the office.
-Open Until Filled (priority consideration given to applicants who apply by 02/10/2023).
+Open Until Filled (priority consideration given to applicants who apply by 06/02/2023)

 The U.S. District Court for the Northern District of California is accepting applications for 4 Official Court Reporters in San Francisco and Oakland Divisional Offices.
 Court Reporters possess the following qualifications: Attending and recording verbatim proceedings held before United States district and magistrate judges, and transcribing those proceedings via Eclipse software upon request.
 Reading back the court record as required.
 Creating audio recordings (in addition to shorthand notes) of pleas, arraignments and proceedings in connection with the sentencing of criminal defendants.
 Transcribing digital audio records.
 Uploading shorthand notes, audio recordings, transcripts, reports and other documents.
 Working as part of a team of reporters for the judges of the court.
 Adhering to all requirements of the Court Reporter Management Plan for the District and the Guide to Judiciary Policy.
 Open Until Filled.